ldkuba/GameOffTemp/Assets/Scenes/CreatingLevels.md

 - Scene path (has to be the same as the scene asset filename)
 - Level name (the displayed name of the level)
 - Thumbnail
-- Total number of coins in the level (this is temporary and will be removed in the next commit but you can set it for fun)
+- Total number of coins in the level (set this to the same number as the amount of coins in your level)

 ## Step 3: Add LevelDescriptor to level list
 Open Assets/MainMenu scene and select the `GameManager`.
 Add a new entry in `Levels` and drag and drop your LevelDescriptor into the slot